Latest information from the National Hurricane Center…

 DISCUSSION AND OUTLOOK

-The post-tropical cyclone is moving toward the east-northeast near
+post-tropical cyclone is moving toward the north near 2 mph (4 km/h)

-Maximum sustained winds have increased near 65 mph (100 km/h) with
+Maximum sustained winds are near 30 mph (45 km/h) with higher gusts.

 HAZARDS AFFECTING LAND